saurabhdaf/android-nano-udacity-program/README.md

 ## What Will I Learn?

-* Learn how to submit projects for review
+~ Learn how to submit projects for review
-* Practice JSON parsing to a model object
+~ Practice JSON parsing to a model object
-* Design an activity layout
+~ JSON is used to store information in an organized, and easy-to-access manner.
+Its full form is JavaScript Object Notation.
+It offers a human-readable collection of data which can be accessed logically.
-* Populate all fields in the layout accordingly
+~ Populate all fields in the layout accordingly

 ## Libraries: